 • Minivan (like a Toyota Previa or Nissan Serena): 12,000-20,000 yen per day;

-To get the best deal on your car rental, it's important to compare prices from different companies.
-You can often find discounts and special offers from rental companies if you book in advance, so it's worth checking out a few different options before making your final decision.
+To get the best deal on your car rental, it is important to compare prices from different companies.
+Often you can find discounts and special offers from rental companies if you book in advance, so it is worth checking out a few different options before making your final decision.

 We hope this gives you a better idea of the cost of renting a car in Japan.
-Remember, the prices above are estimates only.
+Remember, the prices above are just estimates.

-If you're planning on driving in Tokyo, you'll need to consider the cost of mandatory expressway tolls, which are currently around 1,500 yen per day.
+If you are planning to drive in Tokyo, you will need to consider the cost of mandatory expressway tolls, which are currently around 1,500 yen per day.

-Japan is full of toll roads, many of which are expensive.
-Of course there are alternative and cheaper roads, but you need to know and keep an eye on the GPS.
+Japan is full of tolls, many of which are expensive.
+Of course, there are alternative and cheaper roads, but you need to know and keep an eye on the GPS.

-In addition to tolls, you may also incur ferry costs to cross from one island to another.
+In addition to tolls, you may also incur costs for ferries to cross from one island to another.

-Parking in Japan is also often expensive.
+Parking in Japan can also be quite expensive.
 In large centers and cities, fees can cost hundreds of yen.
-We recommend leaving your car at national parks and tourist attractions which usually have a fixed fee of up to 500 yen.
+We recommend leaving the car in national parks and tourist attractions that usually have a fixed fee of up to 500 yen.

 The further away from the center, the less you will spend on parking.
-Small towns also tend to have free parking lots.
+Small towns also tend to have free parking.

-Hotels also often charge fees for leaving your car on site.
-Rates can be as high as 1000 yen a day, which is about the price of a Capsule Hotel.
+Hotels also often charge fees for leaving the car on site.
+Fees can reach up to 1,000 yen per day, almost the price of a Capsule Hotel.

-It is worth remembering that you must deliver the car with a full tank of gas.
-Some are electric, so just plug them in, the costs are much lower.
-Take your doubts when renting the car, sometimes you will need to present the supply receipt.
+It is worth remembering that you must return the car with a full tank of gas.
+Some are electric, so you just need to charge them at the outlet, and the costs are much lower.
+Clarify your doubts when renting the car; sometimes you will need to present the refueling receipt.

-See below a list of companies you can look for to rent your car in Japanese lands:
+Below is a list of companies you can look for to rent your car in the land of the rising sun:

 • TOYOTA Rent a Car